Easter: April 27th

 The origin of the devotion to Our Lady at the shrine of Montserrat according to the earliest written records dates from 932, when the Count of Barcelona confirmed and renewed an endowment to the shrine made by his father in 888.
 This gift was again confirmed in 982 by Lothaire, King of France.
 Constant and unbroken tradition is that even previous to 888, an image of Our Lady was miraculously found among the rocks of Montserrat.
 Montserrat itself is a fantastic mountain group, four thousand feet high, about twenty miles from Barcelona.
 The name, Montserrat, of Latin origin, means saw-edged mountain.
 It is formed by huge boulders that raise their immense bulk perpendicularly to that four thousand foot summit.
 Outwardly, it resembles the seemingly inaccessible monasteries seen on high Mount Athos in Greece: "Montserrat is, and will forever be, a source of deep impressions caused by the singularity of the place.
 There, what is material becomes cyclopean, the mysterious is turned mystical and the picturesque is promoted to sublimity."
 There is a story that the mountain was once a huge boulder with a smooth surface.
 At the time of the Crucifixion of Jesus, however, when the sun darkened, the rock was shaken to its very foundations and when light returned, the mountain had a thousand peaks.

-- Visit this website to view some pictures of the Shrine of Our Lady of Montserrat.
+- Visit the website of the Shrine of Our Lady of Montserrat.

 - Read more about the statue of Our Lady of Montserrat.